 State-Metro ALS Surveillance

-ATSDR has funded state and metropolitan area-based surveillance projects to support the National ALS Registry.
+ATSDR funded state and metropolitan area-based surveillance projects to support the National ALS Registry.

-Selected state and metropolitan areas have conducted ALS surveillance projects to:
+Selected state and metropolitan area ALS surveillance projects were conducted to:

 - Assist ATSDR in evaluating the completeness of the National ALS Registry.